 - Data is securely transferred over a private WiFi connection

 - Only works for Android to iOS and not vice versa

 - You need to reset your iPhone before transferring data to it

-How to move data from Android to iPhone after setup: You’ll have to manually transfer everything.
+To move data from Android to iPhone after setup, you’ll have to manually transfer everything.
 I recommend you use the Google Drive method if you don’t want to wipe your iPhone to get the data from your Android phone.

 3. Phone To Phone Transfer Apps

-Similarly, you have the OnePlus Switch app, Xiaomi Mi Mover, Oppo Clone Phone, among others.
-Also, Oppo, Vivo, and Xiaomi have joined hands to introduce a peer-to-peer transmission alliance.
+Likewise, you have the OnePlus Switch app, Xiaomi Mi Mover, and OPPO Clone Phone, among others.
+Also, OPPO, Vivo, and Xiaomi have joined hands to introduce a peer-to-peer transmission alliance.
 This means if you’re moving between any of these devices, it’ll be a breeze to clone your phone.